pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package-review-process.rst

 Package Review Guidelines
 -------------------------

-The person who want to put his package in review and add it to Pardus Repositories, he should be a Pardus developer. (see :ref:`newcontributor-index` and :ref:`developer-roles` )
+The person who want to put his package in review and add it to Pardus Repositories, should be a Pardus developer. (see :ref:`newcontributor-index` and :ref:`developer-roles` )

 Package maintainer and the reviewer must follow the package review process and they should pay attention that the package adheres to :ref:`package-naming`, :ref:`packaging-guidelines` and :ref:`licensing-guidelines`.

-They also pay attention that the package in review has not in repositories already.
+They also pay attention that the package in review is not already in repositories.

 Review Process
 --------------